EU-Japan Economic Partnership Agreement

 Customs clearance typically include controls on

-security and safety measures (smuggling, drugs, cigarettes, weapons, counterfeited products, fight against terrorism)
+- security and safety measures (smuggling, drugs, cigarettes, weapons, counterfeited products, counterterrorism)

 The EU-Japan agreement ensures more efficient customs procedures to facilitate trade and reduce costs for businesses.

 You can consult detailed step-by-step guides that describe the different types of documents you should prepare for the customs clearance of your products.